-“And you must be Lorna!
-They tell me you know a lot about how to lead!
+“You must be Lorna!
+Please tell me you know something about how to lead!
 Leaders must really be born…because I am no leader and I have made a complete mess of my business!
 And…

 Now before you jump down my throat or “eat me raw” as we say in my country, hear me out.

-As leadership goes, leaders are “born” out of the need to continuously motivate a group of diverse individuals to operate as a high-performing team.
-You want them to perform like a practiced orchestra, which will achieve your world-changing vision.
+We are born out of the need to continuously motivate a group of diverse individuals to operate as a high-performing team.
+We want them to perform like a practiced orchestra which will achieve our world-changing vision.

-It follows then, that to keep your small business afloat and to grow it rapidly, you need to get a better handle on this “team leadership thing.”
-And fast.
+It follows then, that to keep your small business afloat and to grow it rapidly, you need to learn how to lead teams.

-In order to help you understand the nature of teams, and by extension, how to lead, I want to refer to Kevin Eikenberry’s concept of teams.
+In order to help you understand the nature of teams, I want to refer to Kevin Eikenberry’s concept of teams.
 Let me say right here, I support his view whole-heartedly.

-He advances the argument that there are basically two types of teams – a basketball (hockey, football, netball) team and a track and field team.
+He advances the view that there are basically two types of teams – a basketball (hockey, football, netball) team and a track and field team.

-The “track and field” team on the other hand, while representing the same club or organisation and in this regard can be considered a team, they really operate independently of each other.
+The “track and field” team on the other hand, while representing the same club or organisation is made up of high-performing individuals.

-Here’s how I understand this.
-If enough of the team members perform at a high level, the team will win.
-BUT the actions of the sprinter is not dependent on those of the high jumper and neither is hers dependent on those of the cyclist.
+Therefore, if enough of the team members perform at a high level, the team will win.
+BUT…the actions of the “sprinter” is not dependent on those of the “high jumper” and neither is hers dependent on those of the “cyclist.”

 What does all this mean for how you lead?

-However, you have to become your own leadership detective and find out which type of team, or even if both, exist in your business.
-And then you have to decide how to lead each team.
+This means, you have to become your own leadership detective and find out which type of team, or even if both, exist in your business.
+And then you have to decide how to lead each team…towards the common goal.

-Is there a set of leadership and teamwork strategies I can use for both types of team?
+Is there a set of leadership strategies I can use for both types of team?

-Will these strategies produce similar results for each team?
+Will these strategies produce the results I want for my small business?

-And will they show that I know how to lead my team like a boss?
+And will they help me to lead my “team” like a boss?

-They work because they are focused on you the leader.
-They are easy to implement and they will produce results for you, regardless of the team you’re leading.
+First of all they work because they are focused on you, the leader.
+Also, they are easy to implement so you can begin using them right away.
+And best of all, they will produce good results for you, regardless of the type of team you’re leading.

 1. Become a supportive and knowledgeable team leader

-Yes, it is important that you have the technical knowledge of their job to guide them to do their job efficiently and effectively.
+Yes, you do have the technical knowledge of their job to guide them to do their job efficiently and effectively.

-This is usually the hard part because you have to be willing to give that support when they mess up.
+A word of caution here: You have to be willing to give that support even when they mess up.

 When you take this approach you reduce turnover, you improve productivity and you build incredible loyalty.